 Stratford Park, Stroud

-Within the portfolio of The Landscape Group’s contracts, Stratford Park in Stroud is one of its smallest, but in many ways, one of its most prestigious.
-Within its 55 acres is a wealth of natural and man made habitats including an ornamental lake, arboretum, mixed woodland and other open spaces, and the Landscape Group is playing an active role in developing the park and its biodiversity.
+Within the portfolio of The Landscape Group’s contracts, Stratford Park in Stroud is one of our smallest, but in many ways, one of our most prestigious sites.
+Within Stratford Park's 55 acres lies a wealth of natural and man-made habitats including an ornamental lake, arboretum, mixed woodland and other open spaces which are home to hundreds of insect, bird and mammal species.

-Stratford Park’s supervisor (Mike McCrea) is an entomologist and ornithologist.
-Prior to taking on this role with the company, Mike spent many years studying the park’s birds and knew the park intimately.
-Since commencing the contract in November 2008, The Landscape Group has embarked on a series of initiatives with its client Stroud District Council to develop biodiversity at Stratford Park.
-This has included changing maintenance regimes to enhance and create new habitats for wildlife.
+Stratford Park’s supervisor (Mike McCrea) is an entomologist and ornithologist in addition to his role as grounds maintenance supervisor for The Landscape Group.
+Prior to taking on this role with the company, Mike spent many years studying the park’s wildlife and developing an intimate knowledge of the environment.
+Since joining The Landscape Group in November 2008, Mike has led the team to embark on a series of initiatives with client Stroud District Council to develop biodiversity at Stratford Park.
+This has included changing maintenance regimes to enhance and create new habitats for wildlife, the success of which has led to reinvestment and further development year-on-year.

-Students from the adjacent Stroud College have also been assisting with conservation work.
+Students from the adjacent Stroud College have also been assisting with conservation work and participating in horticultural activities with Mike and his team in the park.

-The rewards of this work has produced a prestigious BALI award in 2010, Green Flag status for 3 consecutive years, Britain in Bloom silver gilt 2011, In Bloom Gold in 2012 and 2 Stroud In Bloom Awards in 2012 for the second year running.
+The rewards of this work produced a prestigious BALI award in 2010, Green Flag status for 10 consecutive years, Britain in Bloom silver gilt 2011, In Bloom Gold in 2013 and 2012 and 2 Stroud In Bloom Awards in 2012 for the second year running.

-As a result of the conservation work carried out by TLG Stroud District Council has commissioned a 10 year biodiversity and landscape action plan for Stratford Park which will see The Landscape Group playing a major role in future years.
+As a result of the conservation work carried out by The Landscape Group Stroud District Council has commissioned a 10 year biodiversity and landscape action plan for Stratford Park which will see The Landscape Group playing a major role in future years.
+This partnership was further cemented by the re-award of the grounds maintenance contract following a tender process in Summer 2013, securing The Landscape Group team's role in the park for a further five years, with potential for a two year extension.

-Stratford Park is a shining example of how working in harmony with the client to adopt sound environmental practices is not only beneficial to the biodiversity but also in sustaining good business relationships, and is a contract that will inspire others in The Landscape Group’s portfolio.
+Stratford Park is a shining example of how working in harmony with the client to adopt sound environmental practices is not only beneficial to iodiversity but also in sustaining good business relationships, making it a contract that will inspire others.

 Please also see the detailed bird survey carried out by our Contract Supervisor in 2009 at Stratford Park.